ctoruno/LAC-Reports/Outputs/Jamaica/Method/Jamaica_method.md

                                         </div>
                                         <p class="mb-0 c-purple"><b>INTERVIEWING AND QUALITY CONTROL</b></p>
                                         <p class="mb-4">
                                             In total, 39 interviewers worked on this project, including 28 female interviewers.
-Enumerators worked in 19 groups of five interviewers.
+Enumerators worked in groups of five interviewers each.
 Interviews were conducted in English.
                                             <br><br>
                                             The supervisory team directly oversaw or backchecked via telephone 300 interviews (approximately 30% of the total sample).
 Additional quality control measures included GPS validation, audio quality checks, and checks for abnormal answer patterns.
 After  quality control, 69 interviews were rejected from the final sample Interviews averaged 40 minutes in length and ranged from 20 to 99 minutes.
                                         </p>